 The December sigma Virginids (DSV) is a source of long duration discovered by John Greaves using the data from SonotaCo.
-This source is active from November 26 through January 24 with peak rates occurring near December 21st.
-The current radiant location is at 14:38 (220) +02, which places it in eastern Virgo, 1 degree west of the faint star known as 109 Virginis.
+This source is active from November 26 through January 24 with peak rates occuring near December 21st.
+The current radiant location is at 14:15 (214) +03, which places it in northeastern Virgo, 3 degrees northeast of the 4th magnitude star known as tau Virginis.
 Current hourly rates would be less than 1 no matter your location.
-These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the eastern horizon in a dark sky.
+These meteors are best seen during the last dark hour before dawn, when the radiant lies highest above the southeastern horizon in a dark sky.
 At 66 km/sec. the December Sigma Virginids would produce mostly swift meteors.

 The Quadrantids (QUA) are active from December 26th through January 16th.
-Maximum occurred on January 3rd.
-The radiant is currently located at 15:25 (231) +50.
-This position lies in northeastern Bootes, 3 degrees east of the 3r magnitude star known as Nekkar (beta Boötis).
+Maximum occurs on January 3rd between 15-18 Universal Time.
+This favors the Pacific area including Hawaii and Alaska, The radiant is currently located at 15:04 (226) +50.
+This position lies in northern Bootes, roughly half-way between 3rd magnitude Edasich (iota Draconis) and Nekkar (beta Boötis).
+2nd magnitude Alkaid (eta Ursae Majoris), the bright star at the end of the Big Dipper's handle, lies 15 degrees to the west.
 These meteors are best seen during the last hour before dawn when the radiant lies highest above the northeastern horizon in a dark sky.
-Hourly rates are expected to be 2 per hour, falling to less than

-1 as the week progresses.
-At 40 km/sec. the Quadrantids produce meteors of medium velocity.
+Hourly rates will be low this weekend but will surge at the end of the week.
+At 41 km/sec. the Quadrantids produce meteors of medium velocity.
 These meteors are visible from the southern tropics but not seen from the deep southern hemisphere.

 Sporadic meteors are those meteors that cannot be associated with any known meteor shower.
 All meteor showers are evolving and disperse over time to the point where they are no longer recognizable.
 Away from the peaks of the major annual showers, these sporadic meteors make up the bulk of the activity seen each night.
-As seen from the mid-Northern Hemisphere (45N), one would expect to see during this period approximately 9 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
-Evening rates would be near 2 per hour.
-As seen from the tropical Southern latitudes (25S), morning rates would be near 8 per hour as seen from rural observing sites and 2 per hour during the evening hours.
+As seen from the mid-Northern Hemisphere (45N) one would expect to see during this period approximately 10 sporadic meteors per hour during the last hour before dawn as seen from rural observing sites.
+Evening rates would be near 3 per hour.
+As seen from the tropical Southern latitudes (25S), morning rates would be near 9 per hour as seen from rural observing sites and 2 per hour during the evening hours.
 Locations between these two extremes would see activity between these listed figures.